yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/t_mbox_download/r_mboxjs_change_log.md

 This version of mbox.js is required if you use Analytics as the reporting source for Target and is highly recommended for Profiles and Audiences.

 Version 58 of mbox.js ensures the Experience Cloud Visitor ID service returns with a visitor ID before Target calls are made.
 This ensures that audience data shared through the Profiles and Audiences core service are available for the first Target call in the visitor's session.
-To avoid flickering of default content before test content returns, Target hides the ` &amp;lt;BODY&amp;gt;` until the visitor ID service returns. ` display:none` is used to hide the page.
+To avoid flickering of default content before test content returns, Target hides the ` <BODY>` until the visitor ID service returns. ` display:none` is used to hide the page.

 This update also fixes an issue when using Analytics as the reporting source for Target that caused an inflated number of visitors to be reported in Analytics for visits that only included one page.

 Mbox.js sets timeout values in case the visitor ID service does not return.
 Default timeout for the visitor ID service is 500ms (0.5 seconds).
-An additional timeout sets the upper limit for how long the ` &amp;lt;BODY&amp;gt;` tag will be hidden.
+An additional timeout sets the upper limit for how long the ` <BODY>` tag will be hidden.
 That default is 500ms (0.5 seconds).
 These timeouts can be changed by inserting the following code before the mbox.js reference on each page:

 ```